 - Gelbvieh EPI is Efficiency Profit Index.
 It aids producers in selecting for feed efficient cattle with acceptable amounts of gain.

 - Gelbvieh FPI is Feeder Profit Index.
 This is the expected performance of progeny in the feedlot and sold on a grade and yield standpoint.
 It is a terminal index, including growth and carcass traits.

 - Hereford BMI$ is Baldy Maternal Index.
 This is the expected average performance of progeny of Hereford bulls used in rotational crossbreeding programs on Angus-based cows and heifers, with the progeny marketed on a Certified Hereford Beef LLC pricing grid.

 - Hereford BII$ is Brahman Influence Index.
-This is similar to BMI$, except that the bulls are mated to Brahman-based cows.
-It puts more emphasis on fertility and age at puberty, and less on growth and calving ease.
+This is similar to BMI$, except that the bulls are mated to Brahman-influenced cows, and progeny are marketed on a commodity-based program.
+It puts more emphasis on cow fertility and longevity.

 - Hereford CHB$ is Certified Hereford Beef Index.
-This is the expected average performance of progeny of Hereford bulls mated to British-cross cows, with all progeny sold as fed cattle on a Certified Hereford Beef LLC pricing grid.
+This is the expected average performance of progeny of Hereford bulls mated to mature commercial Angus cows, with all progeny sold as fed cattle on a Certified Hereford Beef LLC pricing grid.
 It is a terminal sire index, including growth and carcass information only, since all progeny are marketed and no females are retained in the herd.